Jtrnb/AtlasDrifter/Defined System.md

 #### Action Dice:
 - Action Dice are dice from the Action Dice Pool which is determined by your class.
 This pool consists of a mix of d4, d6, d8, d10 and, d12.
 At the start of each of your turns you will roll all available Action Dice.
 - The value of these dice will determine what actions you can take and the strength of those actions.
-- When Action Dice are removed the Action Dice Pool they are not rolled on the start of your turn.
-All dice removed from the pool will be replenished at the start of your next turn unless otherwise stated.
+- When Action Dice are removed the Action Dice Pool they are no longer usable until they replenished at the start of your next turn, unless otherwise stated.
+- On your turn you may spend any number of Action Dice to take actions, unspent dice may be used for Fluid or Defensive actions.
+- Unused dice are not rolled at the start of your turn and instead hold their current value.
+#### Combative Actions:
+- Combative Actions are used on your turn and only on your turn.
+These actions may not be used during other players turns or in response to other actions unless otherwise stated.
+#### Defensive Actions:
+- Defensive Actions are used in response to being attacked or targeted by abilities.
+These actions may be used only in response to the trigger given on each Defensive Action.
+#### Fluid Actions:
+- Fluid Actions are actions that may be used off of your turn or in response to other actions.
+These actions may be used only in response to the triggers given on each Fluid Action, or between actions of another play.
+Fluid Actions may not interrupt an Active action unless otherwise stated.

-#### Blocking:
+#### Blocking (Defensive):
-- When getting attacked by a non-AOE ability, you may sack a die or dice based on dice used to deal damage to you.
-If an opponent used 1d4 to hurt you, sack 1d4 to block.
+- When getting attacked by a non-AOE ability, you may spend a die or dice based on dice used to deal damage to you.
+If an opponent used 1d4 to hurt you, spend 1d4 to block.
-#### Dodging:
+#### Dodging (Defensive):
--
+- When getting attacked, you may choose to dodge.
+Doing so prevents you from taking any additional Defensive or Fluid actions during this turn.
+- When Dodging, you must roll your Evasion Die and add its modifier.
+If the value rolled is higher than the damage you were about to take you take no damage and successfully dodge.
+If the value rolled is less than the damage you were about to take you fail to dodge and take full damage.
+On a tie, the damage taken is halved.
-#### Moving:
+#### Moving (Combative):
 - When taking the Move Action you may add the value of the Chosen Action Die to your speed and move that distance.
 - You may choose to not spend Action Dice to move, which will result in moving only your speed.
 #### Grid: